 I float around a corner and there he is, staring at the main airlock chamber near the control room.
 He’s floating there with his legs crossed and his hands lying flat in his lap, looking like Doctor Strange from those Avengers movies.
 I want to approach him but I’m suddenly afraid to.
 So I just say his name.
 He looks over and his face is more haggard than ever.

 “There’s nothing down there anymore, is there?” he asks.

 I try to pretend I don’t know what he’s talking about, but I can’t.
 His eyes are haunted, tearless.
 He looks worse than sad.
-He looks like a man that used to be sad, but now he’s just given up.
+He looks like a man that used to be sad and has now lost even that emotional capability.

-He nods and turns back to the airlock, resuming his Zen pose.
-I stare at him and rack my brain for something else to say.
+He nods and looks back at the airlock.
+I rack my brain for something else to say.

 “Right,” he says, the word hanging in the air, oppressive.
 “We don’t know.”

 I sat in my cubicle with my earphones on the way I always used to do on break.
 Only this wasn’t a break—not in the traditional sense, at least.